-Bond anticipation notes (BANs) are short-term notes which occasionally may be sold by the Comptroller to finance capital expenditures until long-term bonds are sold.
+Bond anticipation notes (BANs) are short-term notes to finance capital expenditures until long-term bonds are sold.
 Since these obligations are outstanding for no more than two years (with certain exceptions), the interest rates paid on such obligations are typically lower than that for long-term bonds.